a woman stares at the viewer, upset, while her boyfriend sits in the bed behind her with his hand over his face

 When you look at a person who isn’t afraid to speak about HIV and tell the world, people see it from the outside like it’s so easy.

 But you see, for the people who are not open, you deal with a fear of anyone knowing.
 For people living with HIV who are open and free about it, we deal with people knowing, but in a different way.
-We don’t have a fear at all and could care less about who knows; what we deal with is how hard it is to keep a relationship.
+We don’t have a fear at all and could care less about who knows; what we deal with is how hard it is to maintain sexual intimacy in our HIV relationships.

-Not that we are afraid of being in a beautiful relationship!
+Not that we are afraid of being in a beautiful romance with a new partner!
 It’s the other person who claims that they are just fine with you being open and how it inspires them, or how much they respect you for doing what you do.

-But after a while, things change in a direction that we hoped would not happen.
+But after a while, the dynamic of our partnership changes in a direction that we hoped would not happen.
 And the words go like this:

 "Can you tone it down a bit?"